traditional October DXpedition focused squarely

 nothing else was heard from the Pacific apart from

 Tonga.
-Lots of Chinese and Japanese stations later
+Just lots of Chinese and Japanese stations

 The first transatlantic signals

 arrived before 2100 UTC and continued until 2230

 UTC, after which signals nosedived.
 At least 1160